 The art school has several spaces where the students show their art.
 Valentyn had an exposition starting in the days I was there as well.
 He documented the basements of a Gestapo prison.
 With the support of Tokina, and using analog dia (positives), he creates a unique view of some dark parts of history.
 The exposition, called Traces of Memory gives his impression of the 39 prison cells in the building.

 When visiting another building in the school, I was shocked by the presence of a war threat that lives in Lithuania.

 Very similar to Christiania in Denmark, this independent state (not recognized by any other nation) hosts many artists and free thinkers.
 Its constitution brings free elements and plain humor together.
 The motto of the state is:

 Vibe and Pace

 I’m used to the nervousness of New York.
 I’m often feeling that other places don’t move fast enough.
-The rhythm of Vilnius however is perfectly in tune with how I perceived the place.
+The rhythm of Vilnius, however, is perfectly in tune with how I perceived the place.
 Not too fast or stressed, and not too slow that I feel hindered. it doesn’t happen that often to me that I feel at home so quickly in another place.

 After two days of discovering a great city, time to get a short night of sleep.
 Tomorrow will be an early day with a very heavy program.
-As digital nomad, Vilnius just made it to my list of places where I could spend some more time.
+As a digital nomad, Vilnius just made it to my list of places where I could spend some more time.